muggy8/improbable/from-me-to-me/ov0N9MnO.md

 I felt my stomach tumbling with disgust as it tried to empty it's contents, yet nothing came up.

-I wasn't new to butchering corpses for food but this was far beyond what I could tollerate.
+I wasn't new to butchering corpses for food but this was far beyond what I could tolerate.

-Most desterbing of all, was the light leather armor that the corpse wore.
+Most disturbing of all, was the light leather armor that the corpse wore.

 It was the exact same set I was wearing, with all the recognizable scratches and markings on it that were on mine.